paxF3E/CogniWapp/README.md

 * Create a new pull request from your forked repository (Click the `New Pull Request` button located at the top of your repo)
 * Wait for your PR review and merge approval!
 * __Star this repository__ if you had fun!

+## Future Aspects
+- Translate texts
+  * For desired range of messages, fetch the text and request `Google Translator Ajax API` to translate the given text to English or any other desired language
+  * Install `googletrans` python package to call the API
+    ```pip install googletrans```
+  * Visit https://pypi.org/project/googletrans/ for further details on usage and GitHub repository for `googletrans`
+- Auto-Correct Typos
+  * Refer to https://norvig.com/spell-correct.html for implementation details for autocorrect algorithm